Mhaiyang/CVPR2022_PGSNet/README.md

 - The RGBP-Glass Dataset is made available for non-commercial purposes only.

-- You will not, directly or indirectly, reproduce, use, or convey the COD10K Dataset or any Content, or any work product or data derived therefrom, for commercial purposes.
+- You will not, directly or indirectly, reproduce, use, or convey the RGBP-Glass Dataset or any Content, or any work product or data derived therefrom, for commercial purposes.

 This code is for academic communication only and not for commercial purposes.